-4. We continued the development of our flagship tool Uwazi in partnership with human rights organisations, and moving forward towards the launch of Uwazi 2.0 which we are calling Uwazi Reveal.
+4. We continued the development of our flagship tool Uwazi in partnership with human rights organisations, and made progress on expanding its functionalities to meet the needs of documentalists who record human rights violations.
 Learn more about it in our blog.

 All the work that we do and the support we provide to our partners, is via three complementary and parallel work streams:

 - HURIDOCS Advise partners with defenders to design and implement technology-based information management strategies and practices that target their unique needs.
 We provide capacity building, technical assistance, research and documentation support, and security and resilience coaching.

 - HURIDOCS Exchange strengthens information practices of the growing community involved in human rights advocacy, documentation, and fact finding.
 We convene human rights practitioners, information wranglers, and technologists to share knowledge and tactics for tackling the challenges ahead.

 - HURIDOCS Design builds reusable, free and open-source software tools that give defenders swift, deep insight into their documents and data.
 We create breakthrough solutions for collecting, extracting, analysing, visualising, and preserving human rights information.